japodacaj/temeculaopc.github.io/_posts/blog/2016-09-14-seeing-the-risen-savior.md

 _When I saw him, I fell at his feet as though dead.
 But he laid his right hand on me, saying, “Fear not, I am the first and the last, and the living one.
 I died, and behold I am alive forevermore, and I have the keys of Death and Hades.”
 (Revelation 1:17–18)_

 Seeing the Christ in His risen and glorified state caused John's knees to buckle.
 He assumes a posture of reverential fear that we should all exhibit as we enter the presence of our Lord at corporate worship.
 But this was slightly different than the experience you or I have on any given Sunday.
 The reason?
-There was no veil, no mediation--John's faith was made sight.
+There was no veil, no mediation -- John's faith was made sight.
 He was seeing not in a mirror dimly, but literally face to face.

 And it nearly killed him.